kubernetes/kops/docs/iam_roles.md

 - Master Nodes: https://github.com/kubernetes/kops/blob/master/pkg/model/iam/tests/iam_builder_master_strict.json
 - Compute Nodes: https://github.com/kubernetes/kops/blob/master/pkg/model/iam/tests/iam_builder_node_strict.json

-On provisioning a new cluster with Kops v1.8.0 or above, by default you will be using the new stricter IAM policies.
+On provisioning a new cluster with kOps v1.8.0 or above, by default you will be using the new stricter IAM policies.
 Upgrading an existing cluster will use the legacy IAM privileges to reduce risk of potential regression.

 In order to update your cluster to use the strict IAM privileges, add the following within your Cluster Spec:
 ```yaml